 Google image search gets great exposer within the search results.
 Images are returned for 19% of search queries on Google.

-When adding written content to your website, you do everything you can to make sure your practicing the best SEO strategies.
+When adding written content to your website, you do everything you can to make sure you’re practicing the best SEO strategies.
 You want to drive traffic to your site and convert visitors into customers.
 Optimizing your images for SEO accomplishes the same goal.
 Images on your site are yet another avenue to bring business right to your online doorstep so folks can see that you, more so than anyone else, have the solutions they’re looking for.

 10 Tips to Do SEO Image Optimization Correctly